A Framework for Formulating Polychromatic Theories of Emission: The value of for a Planckian thermal bath

 We can obtain the total absorbed power by integrating over the expression in \Eq{debug3} with $\int \text{d}k$:

 We will now obtain a different expression for the same quantity, but involving our target $|\psi_+(k)|^2$.
-We need to compare the absorbed energy per second in \Eq{eq:nop} with an expression for the energy absorbed by the object in our setting, because we have assumed a reference period $t_\text{p}=1$, with which energy absorption actually represents energy absorption rate.
-The sought after expression for energy absorption can be written from \Eq{eq:enabrate} by assuming that the $\op{T}(\op{Q})$ operator of the sphere does not mix frequencies, so that $\op{Q}\op{H}=\op{H}\op{Q}$:
+We need to compare the absorbed energy per second in \Eq{eq:nop} with an expression for the energy absorbed by the object in our setting, because we have assumed a reference period of one second, with which energy absorption actually represents energy absorption rate.
+The sought after expression for energy absorption can be written from \Eq{eq:fQf} following \cite[Appendix~B]{Mazo2025}, by assuming that the $\op{T}(\op{Q})$ operator of the sphere does not mix frequencies, so that $\op{Q}\op{H}=\op{H}\op{Q}$.
+The combination of Eq.~(B1) with Eq.~(B6) in that reference is: